MediaArea/MediaConch_SourceCode/Documentation/REST.md

 #### Policy_Dump

 URI format for the parameters.
-URL: /$API_VERSION/policy_dump?id=0
+URL: /$API_VERSION/policy_dump?id=0&must_be_public=true

 ##### Request

 Parameters:

 user:           User ID
 id:             Policy ID to dump
+must_be_public: Return an error if the policy is not public

 ##### Response